The House That Dripped Blood: Plot

-Widower John Reid (Christopher Lee) moves into the house along with his pyrophobic young daughter Jane (Chloe Franks).
-John hires former teacher Ann Norton (Nyree Dawn Porter) to tutor Jane.
+Widower John Reid moves into the house along with his pyrophobic young daughter Jane.
+John hires former teacher Ann Norton to tutor Jane.
 Ann gradually bonds with Jane, and she helps Jane get over her fear of fire and teaches her how to read, but begins to suspect John is abusive: he does not allow her to play with other children or own toys, and does his best to keep her isolated.

 Norton confronts John about his parenting, and asks if he blames Jane for the death of his wife, to which John responds that he is glad his wife is dead.
 Norton manages to get John to allow her to buy Jane some toys; when John discovers a doll amongst the toys bought, he snatches it from Jane and tosses it in the fire.
 Jane begins to secretly read books about witchcraft.
 One night, during a blackout, John discovers some of the candles are missing.
 John angrily questions Jane about this and slaps her, to Ann's horror.
 Jane secretly uses the missing candles to form a wax voodoo doll, which she uses to leave John bedridden.

 He reveals to Ann that Jane's mother was a witch, and that Jane is as well; the reason for his parenting methods were to stop Jane from harming anybody.
 When Jane begins to attack John via the doll once again, he instructs Ann to find the doll and take it from Jane to stop her from killing him.
 Ann finds Jane standing next to the burning fireplace holding the doll; Ann tries to convince her to give her the doll, but Jane tosses the doll into the fire.
 Ann listens in horror as John burns to death and Jane smiles evilly.